laszuba/laszuba.github.io/projects/first.md

 At the competition we had a fantastic group of students that worked together incredibly well coordinating everything fixing problems as they came up.
 We performed very well, winning Highest Rookie Seed, eventually getting knocked out by the formidable Team 2056 in the semi-finals.

-Many of the parts of the robot were constructed on an old CNC machine I updated with [EMC][emc] and a new stepper drive system a few months prior.
+Many of the parts of the robot were constructed on an old CNC machine I updated with [EMC](http://www.linuxcnc.org/) and a new stepper drive system a few months prior.

 ![Overview 1]({{ site.url }}/images/first/full1.jpg)